 If we are making the print, we will size the image with absolute minimal cropping to fit these windows.
-If you are providing the print, please make the image about 1/8” larger than these sizes, or make it smaller to allow for a white border and/or signature.
-And please do not size your print to the exact size of the window.
+If you are providing the print, please make the image about 1/8” larger than these sizes, or make it smaller to allow for a white border.
+Please do not send us your print to the exact size of the window.
 It will not be usable without cutting a custom mat.

-If your image doesn’t work in one of the standard windows above, you may send your print matted, order a custom mat when you order a print or, if you are shipping us a loose print, you may order a mat on the Gallery Exhibitor Shipping Form (you'll need to log in on the way).
+If your image doesn’t work in one of the standard windows above, you may (1) send your print matted, (2) order a custom mat when you order a print or (3), if you are shipping us a loose print, you may order a mat on the Gallery Exhibitor Shipping Form (you'll need to log in on the way).
 The cost of a custom archival mat is $25.
-If you would like your print returned, we'll include the mat with the print.
+If you are having your print returned, we'll of course include the mat with the print.

 Free framing is available to all exhibitors